How to choose the right partner or partners for a trekking vacation

 i) Age and fitness

-Well, age should not be a critical criterion to decide the compatibility of your trekking partnership.
-However, it would be best to consider this, their physical fitness, their hiking experience, and their expectations of the pace while trekking.
+Well, age should not be a critical criterion in deciding the compatibility of your trekking partnership.
+However, it would be best to consider their physical fitness, their hiking experience, and their expectations of the trekking pace.
 The partner’s speed and physical fitness can be a factor that determines the trekking route and the number of trekking days you choose.
 Having said this, trekking at your own comfortable pace alone can be a self-discovering experience.
 You can contemplate in silence while admiring the beauty of nature while hiking on your own.
 You could even do a meditative walk on your hiking vacation.

 Having the opposite sex as a trekking partner should not be too inconvenient, as long as you have mutual respect, personal space, and privacy to change clothes, etcetera in the room or tent.
-If you snore, inform your partner to invest in a couple of pairs of earplugs.
+If you snore, inform your partner to invest in a pair of earplugs.

 iii) Hiking Experience

-If your trekking partner is experienced, it can be advantageous for you to provide you with guidance for trek preparation.
+If your trekking partner is experienced, it can be advantageous for you to guide trek preparation.
 Talk about each other’s experiences, strengths, and weaknesses.

 d) Nature of your partner

 What do you like doing, e.g., do you want to have a quiet read or listen to music in your free time while taking in the surrounding mountains’ beautiful scenery?
 What if your partner is a party animal and loves hanging out late every night during the trek?
-Well, everyone is different, and that should not be too much of a problem as long as they do not disturb you when they return to the room.
+Everyone is different, and that should not be too much of a problem as long as they do not disturb you when they return to the room.
 Invest in earplugs, as some people tend to snore after a few drinks, and the walls of the lodges can be paper-thin.

 e) Trekking Partner’s expectation

 Ask and understand what they expect from you and check to see if it is compatible with your plans and expectations.
-If the expectations match, then this could be the beginning of a great partnership in the adventure.
+If the expectations match, this could be the beginning of a great partnership in the adventure.